Mansib-eng/Literature-Review/Research Work/Our Paper/README.md

 This systematic literature review aims to critically analyze the studies that use AI-powered approaches for assessing attention and focus in digital contexts.

 **2. Methodology**
-This review follows a systematic methodology grounded in the PRISMA framework, ensuring transparency, reproducibility, and rigor in identifying and evaluating relevant literature.
-The process involved search term design, multi-database querying, automated filtering, and manual screening, as outlined below.
-We used a very comprehensive search technique, following the detailed search strategy table provided, which was specifically designed to cover a wide range of relevant areas, ensuring that all aspects were considered thoroughly.
+Our review process follows the systematic methodology described in the PRISMA framework.
+The process involved designing a search term, multiple database queries, filtering papers, and then manual screening, as mentioned below.
+We used a very intelligent search technique,  the detailed search strategy table provided below.
+This was specifically designed to cover a wide range of relevant domains.

 **2.1 Search Strategy and Data Sources**
-A comprehensive search strategy was formulated using a combination of terms related to AI methodologies and attention-related cognitive phenomena.
-The search spanned across five major academic databases: IEEE Xplore, ACM Digital Library, ScienceDirect, Google Scholar, and PubMed.
-Seven separate query areas were defined to capture both technical and contextual diversity, resulting in an initial pool of 346 papers.
-These areas included AI/ML core terms, human-computer interaction, non-AI tools, digital distraction, education, and mental health.
+We used a comprehensive search strategy.
+We formulated this strategy using a combination of terms related to AI techniques and attention, and focus.
+The search was conducted across five major academic databases: IEEE Xplore, ACM Digital Library, ScienceDirect, Google Scholar, and PubMed.
+Our research resulted in an initial pool of 346 papers.
+These areas included AI/ML core terms, human-computer interaction, or HCI.
+We also considered non-AI tools, digital distraction, education, and mental health.

 **Search Log Table**